tomaszemek/ta-rf/README.md

 # ta-rf

-Simple Test Automation project demonstrating use of Robot Framework for API and acceptance testing
+Simple Test Automation project demonstrating use of Robot Framework for acceptance testing on API and UI flows

 # Usage